 Pitfall 3: Insufficient User Training

-There needs to be more user training to ensure a successful WMS implementation.
+More user training is needed to ensure a successful WMS implementation.
 A WMS is a complex system with many features and functionalities, and all users must receive comprehensive training to understand how to use the system effectively.

 Inadequate change management is another common pitfall hindering a successful WMS implementation.
 A WMS implementation will require significant changes to your warehouse operations, and it is essential to manage these changes effectively to ensure a smooth transition to the new system.